marmalade-does/pipex/README.md

 pipex project for 42

 next to do:
-* fully iron out the get_path series of functions ✓ - correct but need to fix line
-	* especially make sure that all the memory is freed and that the functions < 25 line
-* once this is done move up and finish the wrapper_execve <-- this is finished
-* then finish making children <-- this is finished
-* look again at how the here_we_are function works <-- ✓ this works in theory
+* fix the hre_doc functionality -- doens't work atm - not sure why
 * then get a pipex tester online and profit

 Next:
 * fix the line counts for all the functions
 * I think the memory allocations are correct, but make a chatGPT tester
 * Make sure to remove the specific ft_fail()s in the int main() when you done.
-* remove all the checkpoints
+* remove all the write(checkpoints)
+* remove the -fsanatize flag in the makefile

 Things to ask people as 42 before handing in:
 * the buffer size in the pipex_rd_nxt_lne()